webix-hub/docs/data/api/refs/ui.tabview_props.md

 - api/link/ui.tabview_borderless_config.md - used to hide the component borders
 - api/ui.tabview_cells_config.md - defines content of tabview
 - api/link/ui.tabview_cols_config.md - array of views objects arranged horizontally
-- api/link/ui.tabview_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.tabview_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.tabview_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.tabview_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.tabview_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.tabview_height_config.md - sets the height of the component
 - api/link/ui.tabview_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.tabview_id_config.md - the component ID
-- api/link/ui.tabview_isolate_config.md - masks IDs of all inner element
+- api/link/ui.tabview_isolate_config.md - masks IDs of all inner elements
 - api/link/ui.tabview_margin_config.md - defines the space around elements (applies the specified value to all elements)
 - api/link/ui.tabview_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.tabview_maxwidth_config.md - sets the maximum width for the view